'Bang, bang, bang, bang, bang': Gunshots unnerve residents, shot woman critical

 A St John spokesperson said they took the critically injured woman to Rotorua Hospital.

-Te Whatu Ora Lakes said the woman was transferred to Waikato Hospital yesterday.
+Te Whatu Ora Lakes said the woman was transferred to Waikato Hospital on Tuesday.

-A Te Whatu Ora Waikato spokesperson said this morning she remained in a critical condition.
+A Te Whatu Ora Waikato spokesperson said yesterday she remained in a critical condition.